top of page

 Feedback is given regularly throughout lessons and a student's progress will be discussed periodically to see how it is measuring up to his or her goals.
 An honest assessment of a student's steady progress, (or lack of improvement), is a good tool for determining whether or not we are a good teacher-student fit, whether or not my approach needs to be adjusted, or whether or not the student's goals are realistic.

 Students who play an active role in the learning process will progress more quickly.
-Recording devices are encouraged as a way of objectively tracking progress.
-Recordings also provide the student with an opportunity to listen repeatedly to their lessons and to perhaps gain a better understanding of the concepts and science being taught to them.
+Recording devices are encouraged as a way to objectively track progress.
+Recordings also provide the student with an opportunity to listen repeatedly to their lessons and to perhaps gain a better understanding of the concepts being taught to them.

 Reading assignments on vocal anatomy that provide better understanding of the terminology used in lessons.

 Regular at-home practice of assigned exercises.

-- Regular application of proper technique during lessons and practice.
+Regular application of proper technique during lessons and practice.